katrinleinweber/doctor-doc/README.txt

   README - 31.10.2010

-  Doctor-Doc is a webbased and a easy-to-use tracking and managing system for scientific literature
+  Doctor-Doc is a webbased and a easy-to-use tracking and managing system for scientific literature.

   Copyright (C) 2005 - 2010  Markus Fischer, Pascal Steiner